aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_03_BoundaryValueProblems.md

 \end{pmatrix}.
 \end{align}

 The above system is completely closed in terms of the *actual* unknowns $T_1,\dots,T_{nx-2}$.
 The matrix $\tilde A_{ij}$ on the left-hand side has dimensions $(nx-2)\times(nx-2)$.
-Implementation of the boundary conditions has in practice removed one line and one column from the original matrix.
+The implementation of the boundary conditions has in practice removed one line and one column from the original matrix.
 This is to be expected, as we now have $nx-2$ unknowns.
 The system can be solved by inverting $\tilde A_{ij}$ to get:

 \begin{equation}
 T_i = \tilde A^{-1}_{ij} b_j.
 \end{equation}

 Inverting matrices numerically is time consuming for large-size matrices.
-In a latter chapter of this course we will explain how to obtain approximate inverses for large systems.
+In a later chapter of this course we will explain how to obtain approximate inverses for large systems.
 Here, we will limit our attention to moderately sized matrices and rely on a `scipy` routine for matrix inversion - `inv` (available in the `linalg` submodule).
 The documentation for this function is available [here][1].

 We now write a Python code to solve our problem with a very simple term on the right-hand side: